 3.)
 Follow Your Baby’s Cues

-As much as there are tips about newborn sleep everywhere on GOOGLE and all the internets, I’ve learned through having two kids that you just need to follow your baby’s cues.
+There are so many tips about newborn sleep everywhere on GOOGLE and all the internets.
+However, I’ve learned that you just need to follow your baby’s cues.
 Don’t force trying to keep your newborn awake if they need time to figure out their day/night schedules.
 Don’t dream feed or swaddle if isn’t working for your baby.
 No, seriously, neither of my babies took to dream feeds and neither liked being swaddled either!
 C actually did really great sleeping in the crib from early on (2 weeks), but A didn’t transition to sleeping in his crib until a few months old.

 Every baby is so unique and their needs are so different even between siblings!
 I’m hedging my bets that our newest lil’ babe will show us his own preferences for sleep and structure too!